Abscissa – the horizontal baseline of a chart, x-axis.

 Extrapolate – Extend with estimated values beyond the final data item.

 Fabian Socialism – Form of socialism founded in England in 1884.
 It emerged as an outgrowth of utopian socialism by advocating gradual and evolutionary reform within a democratic framework.

 Fallacy of Composition – Fallacy of assuming that what holds true for an individual also holds true for a group.

 Federal Funds Rate – Interest rate in the United States at which banks borrow excess reserves from other banks’ accounts at the Federal Reserve normally on an overnight basis in order to comply with Federal Reserve requirements.

-Fiat Money - A term which refers to money that does not have an intrinsic value (such as modern day paper money); see intangible money.
+Fiat Money – A term that refers to money that does not have an intrinsic value (such as modern-day paper money).